 - otherwise to the local authority where the child ordinarily resides.

-In addition, the Children and Social Work Act (2017) requires that permanency planning, including SGOs must consider how the long-term plan for the child will meet current and future needs.
+In addition, the Children and Social Work Act (2017) requires that permanency planning, including SGOs must consider the child’s future and present: how the long-term plan for the child will meet current and future needs and the impact of harm the child has suffered or is likely to suffer.
 The Act also sets out a duty of LAs in relation to previously looked after children for promoting educational achievement.

 - Department for Education (2017) Special guardianship guidance.
 London

-The information that must be included within the SGO court report, as specified by the 2016 Regulations, includes:
+The information that must be included within the SGO court report includes:

 - the child’s needs (current and future), their background and family history